Southern/logger/README.md

   // You can also use multiple messages in one Log function. logger.Log("This is an informational message.",
     "This is another informational message")

+  // You can also use raw log message types logger.Raw(logger.EMERG, "This is an emergency.")
 }
 ```